OlePole1/Portfolio_projects/Sales Analysis Project/README.md

+## Findings
-December was the best month for sales with a total of $4,613,443.34, while January was the worst month with $1,822,256.73.
-Sales increased from January to April, declined from May to August, and increased again from September to December.
+From the analysis of the data, it was found that the best month for sales was December, while the worst month for sales was January.
+There is a noticeable trend in sales throughout the year, with sales increasing from January to April, declining from May to August, and then increasing again from September to December.
+This trend could be influenced by factors such as seasonal changes or marketing campaigns.

-The cities with the highest total sales are San Francisco, Los Angeles, and New York City, likely due to their large population and proximity to ports and international trade.
-Sales in each city may also be affected by local economic factors, seasonal trends, and regional consumer behavior.
+The cities with the highest total sales were San Francisco, Los Angeles, and New York City.
+Total sales appear to be positively correlated with the population of the city and state.
+Additionally, the states with the highest total sales are all located on the coasts, indicating that proximity to ports and international trade may be important factors in generating high sales.
+Local economic factors, consumer preferences and spending habits, as well as seasonal trends and cultural differences, are likely to influence the total sales in each city.

-Peak sales times occur at 12 p.m. and 7 p.m., so displaying advertisements shortly before these times may increase customer engagement.
+The peak sales times were found to occur at 12 p.m. and 7 p.m.
+To increase the likelihood of customers seeing advertisements, they should be displayed shortly before the peak sales times.
+It may also be beneficial to conduct experiments to determine if displaying advertisements during non-peak hours results in higher sales or greater customer engagement.

-AA and AAA batteries had the highest sales volume, while LG Dryer and LG Washing Machine had the smallest quantity ordered.
-MacBook Pro Laptop and ThinkPad Laptop had the highest prices.
+The products with the highest sales volume were AA and AAA batteries, which were also the lowest-priced products.
+The products with the smallest quantity ordered were LG Dryer and LG Washing Machine, while the products with the highest price were MacBook Pro laptop and ThinkPad Laptop.
 There may be a possible relation between the sales of MacBook Pro Laptop and ThinkPad Laptop and the cities with the highest total sales, but further analysis is needed to determine if there is a correlation.